 - Condition 1 (Reduced Operations): The University remains open, but certain non-mandatory operations may be reduced due to more limited staffing.
 Mandatory employees must report to or remain at work.
 All other employees have the option to report late, leave early, or not work at all; however, the employee is responsible for informing his/her supervisory chain in a timely manner of all such decisions.
 Employees must code available leave or may be allowed to make up any work time missed during a Condition 1 event, unless the supervisor authorized off-site work arrangements or the Governor issues an Executive Order permitting leave with pay for any missed work time.

 - Condition 2 (Suspended Operations): The University remains open on a very limited basis, but has formally suspended all but mandatory operations due to minimal staffing levels.
-Employees designated or temporarily assigned as mandatory must report to work as directed; all other employees may not report to work or must leave the workplace when this status takes effect.
+Employees designated or temporarily assigned as mandatory must report to work as directed, unless otherwise directed by supervisors; all other employees may not report to work or must leave the workplace when this status takes effect.
 Employees must code available leave or may be allowed to make up any work time missed during a Condition 2 event, unless the supervisor authorized off-site work arrangements or the Governor issues an Executive Order permitting leave with pay for any missed work time.

 - Condition 3 (Closure): Due to significant and sustained emergency conditions, University facilities are closed; this can apply to the entirety of the University or one or more specific buildings based on the type of incident involved.
 All or only a limited number of mandatory employees may be directed to remain at or report to work under this condition.
 This is intended to assure an orderly shutdown of campus facilities and to sustain only the most critical campus utilities and services.
 All other employees, including those who are otherwise designated as mandatory but not needed for the particular event, are not permitted to report to or remain at work.
 Employees shall not be required to charge leave or make-up any work time missed during a Condition 3 event, unless the duration of the event necessitates a differing decision by direction of the President or by Executive Order of the Governor.